DimoDM/BingoBookCreator/README.md

 The game is played by two or more players, each having an individual Bingo card, which is a 10x10 grid with randomly placed numbers from 1 to 100.

 The game proceeds as follows:
 	Starting the game: The first player calls out a number between 1 and 100.
 All players then check their cards and mark the number.
 	Taking turns: The second player calls out a number, and the process repeats, with each player taking turns to announce a number.
 After a number is called, all players mark it on their cards.
+	Note: You can't repeat already called numbers.
+All called numbers should be marked and not repeat.
+You can't skip turns.
 	Winning the game: The first player to complete 5 rows and 5 columns of marked numbers on their card wins.

 # Requirements and supporting platforms

 I'm a bit lazy, so in this repository, you'll only find a solution file with project files for Visual Studio.
 My setup specifications are as follows:
 	Visual Studio Community 2022 (64-bit), version 17.12.0
 	Windows 10 Pro 22H2
 	C++ 20

 If you're a Linux user, I’ve handled the Windows-specific parts in the laziest way possible.
 Instead of using a file save dialog, the window where you choose where to save the PDF is replaced by manually entering the file path and name (e.g., somepath/output.pdf).